NumanticSolutions/ccc-policy_assistant/README.md

 ## Policy Assistant V3 Overview

 ### Application Summary
-This is an experimental, open-source chatbot employing Artificial Intelligence tools to help users easily improve their understanding of policy topics related to California's community colleges.
-The bot's target audience are stakeholders who would like to participate in community college decision making and would benefit from curated and detailed information related to community colleges.
+This is an experimental, open-source policy-writing chatbot employing Artificial Intelligence tools to help users easily improve their understanding of policy topics related to California's community colleges.

+For demonstration purposes, consider the policy report writer's target audience to be stakeholders who would like to participate in community college decision making and would benefit from well-researched information related to community colleges.
 Some examples might include board members, administrators, staff, students, community activists or legislators.

+However, the project's primary purpose is demonstrate that with a manageable effort level, teams can
+1. Collect and curate unique datasets
+2. Leverage those datasets in powerful AI applications.

+### Policy Report Writer (versus a chatbot)

+This AI tool has been designed to generate through research reports in response to complex policy queries.
+It, for example, is intended to address a question such as `How does proposition 98 affect California community college funding?` by providing an executive summary, report body and references.
+Users will still get that output even if the query could be simply answered.
+The question ` What year was Barstow Community College founded?` will, by design, produce a multi-paragraph response even though `Barstow College was founded in 1959` might suffice.
+In one example response, the report writer ran with the `Barstow founding` question and produced a report titled: `Barstow Community College: An Overview of Its History, Programs, and Services.`

 ### Production Deployments
 | **Live Policy Assistant Chatbot**                                                                                                                                                                                                                                        | **Example Queries and Responses**                                                                                                                                                                                                                                                                        |